italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

      - **Description**
      - **Supported by**
    * - **error**
-     - Error code (see table below)
+     - Error code (see table below).
      - |spid-icon| |cieid-icon|
    * - **error_description**
      - More detailed error description, aimed at helping the developers to debug.
-This message is not supposed to be displayed to the user (for this purpose, please see the `SPID UX Guidelines`_
+This message is not supposed to be displayed to the user (for this purpose, please see the `SPID UX Guidelines`_.
      - |spid-icon| |cieid-icon|

 The codes of HTTP status and the values of the claims *error* and *error_description* are described in the error message tables.